Skip to main content

 To set up processing fees, follow these steps:

-1. Go to Settings > Billing Settings > Billing Rules and find the We'll generate processing fees section.
+1. Go to Settings > Billing > Billing Rules and open the Fees tab.

-• Fee – This section allows you to set a fee as a percentage (%) of the invoice charge.
-Four fields are available: Default, Visa, Mastercard, and American Express.
-Each one specifies a certain fee, depending on the type of card that is used for the payment.
-The Default fee will be used for any other cards or cards without a specified fee percentage.
+4. Set the default fees as a percentage (%) of the invoice charge.
+You can set that for Visa, Mastercard, American Express, and other card types.
+Each option specifies a certain fee, depending on the type of card that is used for the payment.
+The "Generic Card" fee will be used for any other card types or cards without a specified fee percentage.

 • The fees will apply to all previously created invoices that have not yet been paid.